Department of Geosciences

 4. Academic dishonesty in any form will not be tolerated and will lead to a reduction in final grade or course failure.
 See Academic Honesty Policy below.

-5. Submission of assignments (see below) after assigned dates will result in reduction of 5 percentage points (or the letter grade equivalent) for each day late.
+5. Submission of assignments after the due date will result in reduction of 5 percentage points (or the letter grade equivalent) for each day late.

 6. Many of the materials created for this course are the intellectual property of the instructor.
 This includes, but is not limited to, the syllabus, lectures and course notes.
 Except to the extent not protected by copyright law, any use, distribution or sale of such materials requires the permission of the instructor.
 Please be aware that it is a violation of university policy to reproduce, for distribution or sale, class lectures or class notes, unless copyright has been explicitly waived by the faculty member.